-- Users have no expectation of privacy in connection with use of the University's technology resources, including creation, entry, receipt, storage, access, viewing, or transmission of data.
-The University, through the IT staff, may search, monitor, inspect, intercept, review, and/or access all data created, entered, received, stored, accessed, viewed, or transmitted on or through the University's technology resources, or other University-provided technology to maintain system integrity and insure users are using the system responsibly. - The IT staff may also implement workstation management software, allowing them to monitor for, or prevent users from attempting to change settings or circumvent workstation security. - Users may not attempt to alter workstation settings including, but not limited to, network configuration, Windows® registry, virus checker settings, or any other setting that might compromise security or performance of the University computer system.
+Users have no expectation of privacy in connection with use of the University's technology resources, including creation, entry, receipt, storage, access, viewing, or transmission of data.
+The University, through the IT staff, may search, monitor, inspect,

+- The IT staff may also implement workstation management software, allowing them to monitor for, or prevent users from attempting to change settings or circumvent workstation security. - Users may not attempt to alter workstation settings including, but not limited to, network configuration, Windows® registry, virus checker settings, or any other setting that might compromise security or performance of the University computer system.
 The IT staff may implement workstation security software to monitor for, and/or prevent users from making inappropriate changes to their workstations. - Any attempt by a user to breach workstation or network security, or to tamper with University technology resources, will result in loss of computer access.
 Downloading material relating to hacking or malicious code creation will be considered an attempt to breach network security. - Further disciplinary action may be pursued as described below in Section 1.5.1.5, Disciplinary action as a result of violation of IT privileges.